Cato Networks Knowledge Base

 Adding Threat Protection to the Connector

-You can create Threat Protection rules for the connector to scan files and attachment for malware and viruses using the Anti-Malware and Next Gen Anti-Malware engines that are enabled for your account.
-The SaaS Security API engine scans the connector traffic and applies the action and tracking options that you configure for the rule:
+You can create Threat Protection rules for the connector to scan files and attachments for malware and viruses using the Anti-Malware and Next Gen Anti-Malware engines that are enabled for your account.
+The SaaS Security API engine scans the connector traffic and applies the action and tracking options that you configure for the rule.

 The following screenshot shows a Threat Protection rule for the OneDrive connector that scans files sent by Internal users or Guests: